rohanshar/endurocoBlog/_posts/Training-better-with-a-power-meter.md

 ---
 title: "Training better with a power meter"
+excerpt: >
-excerpt: "Training better with a power meter
+  Training better with a power meter
               Training with a power meter is more than just mounting the meter and connecting it to your Garmin or Wahoo.
-During your first ride you will see those pow"
+During your first ride you will see those pow
 coverImage: "/assets/blog/dynamic-routing/cover.jpg"
-date: "2024-02-05T16:06:01.291Z"
+date: "2023-11-20T15:53:27.482Z"
 author:
-  name: "JJ Kasper"
+  name: "Rohan Sharma"
   picture: "/assets/blog/authors/jj.jpeg"
 ogImage:
   url: "/assets/blog/dynamic-routing/cover.jpg"